parthi2929/ud120_iML/README.md

-This is my total work artifacts for Udacity's "Intro to Machine Learning" _(Jun 2018)_
+These are my total work artifacts for Udacity's "Intro to Machine Learning" _(Jun 2018)_

 https://eu.udacity.com/course/intro-to-machine-learning--ud120